 Responsibly Produced Peat certification ensures that peatland will be used, managed and restored in a responsible way

-Preference for restoration
+Preference for restoration or other wet after-use

-Assuring long-term availability of peat
+Assuring the availability of peat from responsible sources

 About our foundation